vuexpress/vuexpress/README.md

     compilerConfig: {
         // custom webpack config
     },
+    compilerConfigCallback: function(webpackConfig) {
+        // change the merged webpackconfig if you like return webpackConfig;
+    },
     onError: (err) => {}, // error handler
     onReady: () => {} // ready event handler, when completed the work of initialization };